-Online education over the years has seen the development and revision of a number of Learning Management Systems (LMS) that form the architecture for an online class.
+Online education over the years has seen the development and revision of a number of learning management systems (LMS) that form the architecture for online classes.

-UMUC for a number of years had its own proprietary system known as WebTycho.
+UMUC for a number of years had its own proprietary LMS known as WebTycho.
 These systems allow an instructor to embed assignments, discussion forums, supporting materials, and evaluation procedures into a class in an online format accessible to students.
-In 2013 - 2014, it moved to a new LMS with similar functionality.
+In 2013-14, the university moved to a new LMS with similar functionality.

 The sophistication and functionality of LMS platforms has continued to evolve and is now at a new stage.
 In its earlier iterations, most of these learning platforms replicated a traditional classroom in an online format.
-That's no longer the case.
+That is no longer the case.

-With more tools available-multi-media, adaptive learning mechanisms, feedback devices, and data collection systems-the next generation of online courses is likely to move beyond anything that has been available in an LMS.
+With more tools available-multimedia, adaptive learning mechanisms, feedback devices, and data collection systems-the next generation of online courses is likely to move beyond anything that is currently available in an LMS.

 UMUC is working with other institutions and exploring the latest trends in online learning systems.
-UMUC's goal is an intuitive, seamless user interface, where numerous functions are interconnected in a way that is totally invisible to the viewer.
-The next version of the digital user experience will be personalized to each student-rather than a standardized one-size-fits all model.
+UMUC's goal is an intuitive, seamless user interface, in which numerous functions are interconnected in a way that is totally invisible to the viewer.
+The next version of the digital user experience will be personalized to each student, rather than a standardized one-size-fits-all model.